Monday 27 May 1940

 At Calais, The Luftwaffe records 160 aircraft lost or damaged and the RAF 112 during the entire course of the battle.

 The RAF attacks oil installations in Germany.

-U-37 also sinks 3,425 ton Argentinean freighter Uruguay.
-There are 13 survivors, while 15 perish - they are last seen in a lifeboat which is never located.
+U-37 also sinks 3,425-ton Argentinean freighter Uruguay.
+There are 13 survivors, while 15 perish - they are last seen in a lifeboat that is never located.

 Convoy OA 156 departs from Southend, Convoy 156 departs from Liverpool.

 Norway: The Poles, French and Norwegian troops in the area prepare to attack Narvik.
 A naval bombardment begins shortly before midnight.

 The Luftwaffe bombs and strafes Bodø in the evening.
 There are 12 deaths, and 5,000 are made homeless.
 The British troops have broken off contact with the German 2d Mountain Division and are preparing for evacuation.